An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

 - special post-16 institutions with eligible students

-Schools and those responsible for school buildings are eligible for either SCA or CIF depending on their size and type.
+Schools are either part of bodies eligible for SCA or are eligible for CIF depending on their size and type.

 Local authorities, larger MATs and larger VA school bodies receive direct SCA to invest in priorities across the schools for which they are responsible.
-Smaller academy trusts, smaller VA bodies and sixth-form colleges were instead able to bid Condition Improvement Fund (CIF).
+Schools in smaller academy trusts, smaller VA bodies and sixth-form colleges are instead able to bid into the Condition Improvement Fund (CIF).
+Schools with an academy order at the start of September 2023 that we expected to convert into a CIF eligible trust by 1 April 2024 have also been invited to apply.

-To receive direct SCA, multi-academy trusts and VA bodies must meet both eligibility criteria:
+To receive direct SCA, multi-academy trusts and VA bodies must have met both eligibility criteria:

-For special and alternative-provision schools (including pupil referral units), we now multiply the pupil count by 3 for the purposes of SCA eligibility.
-For example, we would now count a MAT with 1,000 pupils in special schools as having 3,000 pupils.
-This reflects the fact that these schools tend to have lower pupil numbers for their size, and receive more condition funding per pupil.
+For special and alternative-provision schools (including pupil referral units), we multiply the pupil count by 4.5 for the purposes of SCA eligibility for the 2024 to 2025 financial year.
+For example, we would count a MAT with 1,000 pupils in special schools as having 4,500 pupils.
+This reflects the fact that these schools tend to have lower pupil numbers for their size and more complex facilities.

 For nursery schools and sixth forms, we use the number of full-time equivalent (FTE) pupils rather than headcount.

-In autumn 2020, we notified academy trusts and VA school bodies that are eligible for SCA in the financial year 2021 to 2022.
+We notify academy trusts and VA school bodies that are eligible for SCA each autumn.
 Eligibility should not be assumed unless it has been confirmed.

 All of these institution types are eligible for devolved formula capital.

 Capital funding is based on financial years.
-For the latest funding amounts see:
+For the final funding amounts for the financial year 2023 to 2024 see:

 How the funding is calculated

-Seefor information on eligibility and how the funding is calculated.
+Seefor information on eligibility and how the funding was calculated for 2023 to 2024.

 What you can spend it on

-Seefor guidance on the purpose of the fund, what you can spend it on and over what time period.
+Seefor guidance on the purpose of the funding, what you can spend it on and over what time period.

 Previous years’ funding